 So you’ve been keeping up with your clipping.
 Congrats!
 But even if your nails are clean and short, it means jack if she’s getting cat-style scratches every time you caress her back.
 “Most guys clip, but don’t file,” says Farrier, “which gives you hang nails and those razor-sharp edges.”

 Fix it: Once you clip, take two minutes (two minutes—that's all!) to file them with a good grit nail file—that will get rid of any rough corners or cancel out any uneven clipping, says Farrier.
 Then run a buffer along the edges for an extra smooth finish.
 (Pro tip: This little combo tool will do it all.)

 Look, a callus here and there is okay.
 It’s to be expected.
 But after months of heavy lifting, some dudes have one rock-hard palm-and-finger surface—we’re talking not a square millimeter of squishy skin.
 And when every hands-on touch feels like sand paper?
 Chances are, she’s eventually going to opt for hands off.

 Fix it: Soak hands in warm water for one minute, then use a pumice stone to smooth out calluses and dry skin.
 After that, scrub with olive oil and sugar (1 cup olive oil plus ½ cup sugar can be mixed and stored in a sealed container for two weeks), rubbing hands together to scrape off even more dead skin.
 Finally, rinse, dry, and moisturize with a thick lotion that won’t leave you smelling like roses.
-This Gold Bond Foot Cream is also good for hands, or Eucerin makes a fragrance-free formula designed for intensive repair.

 So what are you waiting for?
 Roll up your sleeves and start giving those suckers some tender loving care...and maybe (just maybe) you'll get some more in return.